joshiparth1000/TinyMFT/README.md

 * ENDED - When a file transfer successfully completes
 * ABORTED - When a an error occurs during file transfer

 For each of these stages TinyMFT sends out an event in xml format to the seda:transferevent camel route.
 A sample route has been provided which ingests this event and copies the file to a separate location.
 Using the apache camel you can specify conditional processing.
-It is recommend that for each specific processing a differnt route is created which is fed conditonally by the route catching the message from seda:transferevent.
+It is recommend that for each specific processing a differnt route is created which is fed conditonally by the route catching the event from seda:transferevent.

 A sample event looks something like this:
 ```